kozistr/triton-grpc-proxy-rs/README.md

 ### 1. Convert the embedding model to onnx

-* [`BAAI/bge-large-en-v1.5`](https://huggingface.co/BAAI/bge-large-en-v1.5) is used for an example.
+* [`BAAI/bge-m3`](https://huggingface.co/BAAI/bge-m3) is used for an example.
   * It'll convert Pytorch into onnx model, and save it to `./model_repository/embedding/1/v1.onnx`.
   * Currently, `max_batch_size` is limited to `256` due to OOM.
 You can change this value to fit your environment.

 ```shell
 python3 convert.py
 ```

+Or you can download from the repository [here](https://huggingface.co/BAAI/bge-m3/tree/main/onnx).

 ### 2. Run docker-compose